-Installation Of Conduit Under Existing Pavement - Directional Bore:
+Installation Of Conduit Under Existing Pavement, Directional Bore -

-Directional bore shall be used for installation of conduits under existing pavement with a conduit diameter not less than 1-1/2'' (38 mm).
-The size of a bore shall not exceed the outside diameter of the conduit by more than 1 inch (25 mm).
+Directional bore shall be used for installation of conduits under existing pavement with a conduit diameter not less than 1-1/2".
+The size of a bore shall not exceed the outside diameter of the conduit by more than 1 inch.
 If it does, cement grout shall be pumped into the void.
+Only HDPE and/or Galvanized Steel conduit may be installed by Directional Bore methods.

-Installation Of Conduit Under Existing Pavement - Open Cut:
+Installation Of Conduit Under Existing Pavement, Open Cut -

-Installation by cutting a slot in the existing pavement with masonry saw shall be used for conduits not less than 1-1/2" (38 mm) diameter.
+Installation by sawcutting the full pavement depth and removing the existing pavement with an excavator or by hand methods, shall be used only for conduits not less than 1-1/2" diameter.
 The Engineer must first approve all open cutting of roadways.
-The minimum size of open cut for a paved roadway shall be 18 inches (450 mm).
-The Contractor shall be responsible for the removal of all cut pavement and the replacement and correction of any damaged pavement once the conduit(s) are installed.
+The width and length of open cut and patch restoration materials shall be as shown on the plan details.
+The Contractor shall be responsible for the removal of all cut pavement and surplus excavation, and for the replacement and correction of any damaged pavement outside the sawcut limits after the conduit(s) are installed.
+Asphalt pavement, concrete, base course, sawcutting, and/or borrow from an outside source as required to restore the roadway will be paid for separately under their respective bid items.

-Installation Of Conduit In Unpaved Trench:
+Installation Of Conduit Under Existing Pavement, Unpaved Trench -

 Trenching or other approved method shall be used for installation of conduit in unpaved trench or under new pavement.
 Backfill in conduit trenches shall be compacted thoroughly as it is being placed.
-At the discretion of the Engineer, sod, that must be removed for the placement of conduit, shall either be removed by the use of an approved sod cutter and then replaced or 6 inches (150 mm) of topsoil shall be placed and the surface seeded in accordance with Section 734001 - Seeding.
+At the discretion of the Engineer, sod, that must be removed for the placement of conduit, shall be removed either by the use of an approved sod cutter and then replaced, or 6 inches of topsoil shall be placed and the surface seeded in accordance with Section 734001 - Seeding.
 In areas where new pavement is to be placed or in areas where total reconstruction is taking place, sodding or seeding may not be required by the Engineer.
+Sodding and/or topsoil from an outside source if required will be paid for separately under their respective bid items.
+Seeding is considered incidental to the conduit item.